osmandapp/web/main/docs/technical/osmand-api-sdk/index.md

 # OsmAnd API, SDK - Samples
 In case you want to use OsmAnd as a library for your app, you might consider to use it via SDK or via API.
 Now these options are available only for Android.

-There are 3 main ways how to reuse OsmAnd power in your app:
+There are 2 main ways how to reuse OsmAnd power in your app:
 - Android OsmAnd AIDL API
-- Android OsmAnd OpenGL SDK
-- Android OsmAnd Full Library
+- Android OsmAnd Full Library SDK
-All the code for 3 samples is available in [a single repository](https://github.com/osmandapp/osmand-api-demo).
+All the code for 2 samples is available in [a single repository](https://github.com/osmandapp/osmand-api-demo).

 ## Android OsmAnd AIDL API
 Main concept behind this approach that Target application is communicated with OsmAnd via [AIDL](https://developer.android.com/guide/components/aidl).
 OsmAnd has reach variety of methods supported [AIDL interface](https://github.com/osmandapp/OsmAnd/blob/master/OsmAnd/src/net/osmand/aidl/IOsmAndAidlInterface.aidl).
 There are several apps built using these approach and main concept that app contains several screens and "Go to map" button behind the scene app completely reconfigures OsmAnd and provides callback for main operations such as Navigation, GPS location acquired and also includes UI elements such as widgets / Drawer buttons, so user can navigate from the Map back to the Target API.